PierreLiddle/monitorlizard/README.md

-## Currently supported use cases
+## Use cases
 ### [Use Case 1: User activity anomaly](https://github.com/awsvolks/monitorlizard/tree/master/Lambda/UseCase1)
-Find users or IP addresses that have performed actions for the first time within n minutes
+Find users or IP addresses that have performed actions for the first time within n minutes.
+Find users that performed an action more then n times within n minutes.

 Examples: